troyfigiel/monorepo/README.md

 - Because these modules are "meta-modules", I might want to rename them to distinguish them from the modules that I might need to create myself
   - Profiles might be a good naming?

-## lib
-- To extend the default lib from nixpkgs, I can use lib.extend and supply an overlay

 ## website
 - Blogs and articles should be different
   - Blogs are more opinion-based and "life lessons"